SAP-samples/kyma-runtime-extension-samples/dsagtt22/tutorial/step6.md

 ### Step 6.3e - Pushing a message to the `delayedorder` queue

 The last missing piece is the function that pushes the order ID to the message queue `delayedorder<userID>` to trigger the follow up processing.
 The logic is the same as for the first Kyma Function we created in [step 5](./step5.md).
-You can copy and paste the logic to a new a asynchronous function `pushMessageToNotificationQueue` at the end of exchange the parameters to use the `orderId` in the message and use the `delayedorder<userID>` queue.
-In order to have a cleaner structure we extracted the fetching of the Bearer token to a dedicated function.
+Copy and paste the logic to a new a asynchronous function `pushMessageToNotificationQueue` at the end of the file.
+Exchange the parameters i. e. use the `orderId` in the message and the `delayedorder<userID>` as queue.
+In order to have a cleaner structure we extract the fetching of the Bearer token to a dedicated function.

 The code should finally look like this: